 You’ve probably got the teaching part down pat.
 That’s the part you trained for, but by now you’ve realized that teaching is more than the actual teaching the children all the things part.

-There is no work around with this unfortunately.
-I mean a bonfire seems like the logical choice, but that probably won’t keep you employed for long (but let’s put a pin in that one for later).
+There is no workaround for this, unfortunately.
+I mean, a bonfire seems like the logical choice, but that probably won’t keep you employed for long (but let’s put a pin in that one for later).

-You will also have “extra duties” where you might have coach teams, supervise activities, help set up things or host events.
+You will also have “extra duties” where you might have to coach teams, supervise activities, help set up things, or host events.
 This is part of the job and the things you enjoy can be good for you.

 The problem is that our newest teachers who need the most support are often the ones who get all these extra things dropped on them because more senior teachers have “done their time.”
 I’ve been on both sides of this.
 Frankly, I had to start saying no because no one was stepping up.